USS Thomas Hudner (DDG 116)

-A U.S. Sailor, assigned to the Arleigh Burke-class guided-missile destroyer, USS Thomas Hudner (DDG 116), uses an alidade while underway in the Caribbean Sea, Dec.
+A U.S. Sailor, assigned to the Arleigh Burke-class guided-missile destroyer, USS Thomas Hudner (DDG 116), conducts routine maintenance on a boat davit while underway in the Caribbean Sea, Dec.
 26, 2025.
 U.S. military forces are deployed to the Caribbean in support of U.S. Southern Command mission, Department of War-directed operations, and the president’s priorities to disrupt illicit drug trafficking and protect the homeland.
 (U.S. Navy photo)

 |Date Taken: